 After asking about a bandage on her arm, Holden finds out she got pushed down the stairs by a boy.
 She thinks he hates her.
 Holden says he's probably got a crush on her.

-Finally, Phoebe stops being a chatty cat and realizes that, if Holden is home early, he must have gotten kicked out of school again.
+Finally, Phoebe figures out that Holden kicked out of school again.
 "Daddy'll kill you!" she says.

-Holden assures her everything's going to be fine – he'll just run away to a ranch on Colorado.
+Nah, it'll be fine.
+He'll just run away to a ranch on Colorado.
 Or something.
+Whatevs.